timholy/SnoopCompile.jl/docs/src/snoopi_deep_analysis.md

 In this situation, Julia's `Base` module doesn't know about `OptimizeMe.Container{Any}`, so we're stuck.

 There are a couple of ways one might go about improving matters.
-First, one option is that this should be changed in Julia itself: since the caller, `display`, has gone to some lengths to reduce specialization, perhaps so too should `show(io::IO, ::MIME"text/plain", X::AbstractArray)`, which is what gets called by that `show` call in `display`.
+First, one option is that this should be changed in Julia itself: since the caller, `display`, has gone to some lengths to reduce specialization, it would be worth contemplating whether `show(io::IO, ::MIME"text/plain", X::AbstractArray)` should have a `@nospecialize` around `X`.
 Here, we'll pursue a simple "cheat," one that allows us to directly precompile this method.
 The trick is to link it, via a chain of backedges, to a method that our package owns: